TeamRizu/outfox-wikijs/dev/actors/actortypes/grooveradar/_index.md

 - Freeze
 - Chaos

-{{<hint type="important">}}
-It is suggested to limit the values here to be from 0 to 1.
-The radar is not clamped to these limits when using SetFromValues, so higher values can make the radar draw outside of its intended area.
+> It is suggested to limit the values here to be from 0 to 1.
+The radar is not clamped to these limits when using SetFromValues, so higher values can make the radar
-{{</hint>}}

-{{<hint>}}
+> draw outside of its intended area.
+{.is-warning}

-Internally, these are just indexed in a number form, they do not follow a fixed category, so you can name these by using the graphics required for the GrooveRadar.
+> Internally, these are just indexed in a number form, they do not follow a fixed category, so you can name these by using the graphics required for the GrooveRadar.
-{{</hint>}}
+{.is-info}

 If the values table isn't table or is nil, it will perform the same action as [`SetEmpty`](#setempty).